© American Football League Europe

 A temporary measure for the 2026 season

 The Spanish player solidarity rule will apply for the 2026 season only.
-AFLE hopes this step will support the affected players while continuing to promote the development of American football across Europe.
+The AFLE hopes this step will support the affected players while continuing to promote the development of American football across Europe.

 For the league, the decision reflects a clear principle: supporting the players, supporting the sport, and showing respect for the work that has been done to grow the game in Spain.